Jamir-boop/minimalisticfox/README.md

 3. Create a folder named `chrome` if it doesn't already exist.
 4. Inside the `chrome` folder, create a file named `userChrome.css` if it doesn't already exist.
 5. Paste the `userChrome.css` file provided on this repo.
-6. Restart your firefox.
+6. Restart firefox.
 7. At `about:preferences` Set your default font to Cascadia Code
 <img src="https://i.ibb.co/0JvVP6Y/image.png" alt="image" border="0" width="100%">
 9. Optionally you can copy the `contentChrome.css` that applies the custom font into all `about:*` websites inside firefox.

 ### Note on the screenshots

-This style is usable in with any theme, the one that Im using is [Dark Space](https://github.com/nicoth-in/Dark-Space-Theme).
+This style is compatible with any theme, the one that I'm using the [Dark Space](https://github.com/nicoth-in/Dark-Space-Theme) theme.

 ## CSS Customizations Included